Giselle: First performance

 The balletomanes of Paris became very excited as the opening night of Giselle approached.
 News reports kept their interest alive.
 Some reports said that Grisi had had an accident whilst other reports indicated that the conductor was ill with a tumor.
 Still others said that the stage hands feared for their safety.

 Hopes that the ballet would be ready in May were dashed and the opening night was postponed several times.
 Grisi was absent for a few days and her return was delayed to protect her health.
 Lighting, trapdoors, and scene changes needed further rehearsals.
 Cuts were made in Grisi's role to spare the dancer's health.
 Instead of returning to her tomb at the end of the ballet, it was decided that she would be placed on a bed of flowers and sink slowly into the earth.
 This touch preserved the romantic mood of the act 2 finale.

 At last, on Monday, 28 June 1841 the curtain rose on Giselle at the Salle Le Peletier.
 Grisi danced Giselle with Lucien Petipa as her lover Albrecht, Jean Coralli as the gamekeeper Hilarion, and Adèle Dumilâtre as Myrtha, the Queen of the Wilis.
 Typical of the theatrical practices of the time, Giselle was preceded by an excerpt from another production—in this case, the third act of Rossini's opera, Mosè in Egitto.
-In 1844 Marie Guy-Stéphan made her first appearance in the title role for the first production of Giselle in Spain.
-She performed in numerous works by Pepita.

 In spite of the chief machinist shouting orders to his crew that could be heard by the audience, Giselle was a great success.
 Grisi was a sensation.
 Ballet-goers regarded her as another Marie Taglioni, the greatest ballerina of the period.